-Legal Options Available to Veterans With Mesothelioma
+Legal Rights for Veterans With Mesothelioma

 Asbestos is a human carcinogen (cancer-causing substance) and the only known cause of mesothelioma, a rare cancer that affects the mesothelium (the lining of the lungs, heart, and abdomen).
 The U.S. Consumer Product Safety Commission restricted the use of asbestos in some products in the 1970s, and the Environmental Protection Agency (EPA) banned any “new use” of the material in 1989.
 But asbestos is still used in some products in the U.S., as well as overseas.
 Veterans negligently exposed to asbestos during their time of service have legal rights.

 Each year, more than 3,300 patients are diagnosed with mesothelioma in the U.S., and nearly a third of those patients (around 30 percent) are military veterans.